scriptin/jmdict-simplified/README.md

 - "common-only" - containing only dictionary entries considered "common" - if `/k_ele/ke_pri` or `/r_ele/re_pri` elements in original XML files contain one of these markers: "news1", "ichi1", "spec1", "spec2", "gai1".
+  This corresponds to how online dictionaries such as <https://jisho.org>
+  classify words as "common".
 Common-only distributions are much smaller.
   They are marked with "common" keyword in file names, see the [latest release][latest-release]

 Also, JMdict has language-specific versions with language codes in file names.